wp-plugins/cookie-notice/readme.txt

 == Upgrade Notice ==

-= 1.2.4 =
+= 1.2.5 =
-* New: Added filter hooks to customize where and how display the cookie notice
+* New: Spanish translation, thanks to Fernando Blasco